iltoga/llama-grpc/README.md

 -   Generate text using a custom Llama model, (automaically downloads the model from [Hugging Face](https://huggingface.co/models)).
 -   Update model parameters at runtime.
--   Custom prompt templates with Jinja2.
+-   Custom prompt templates to be used in different context (eg. "The story teller" and "Fun Fact Generator").
--   Translate generated text.
+-   Automatic translaction of generated text.

 ## Requirements